 Joint Master's Degree

-Students in the Clinical Psychology and Forensic Psychology doctoral programs may pursue a joint program and earn the MA in Organizational Behavior during their doctoral studies.
+Students in the Clinical Psychology doctoral program may pursue a joint program and earn the MA in Organizational Behavior during their doctoral studies.
 This is particularly helpful for those students who are interested in pursuing administrative positions or doing organizational work as part of their future career goals.
 This program requires 24 units of organizational course work and 6 units transferred from the primary program.
 The international trip is optional.